efarish/portfolio/mobile/kivy_gps_tracker/README.md

 * Create a version of this app with all Python code in Lambdas.
 * Use an AWS service for persistence.
 * Create a React Native mobile client.
-* In Kivy client: add inactivity and JWT timeout and reconnect on websocket drop
+* In Kivy client: add inactivity logout, JWT timeout reconnects, and reconnect on websocket drop.